-Once you are on the EGRIP manning plan, you will receive an personal e-mail from EastGRIP Medical firstname.lastname@example.org with information about the medical procedure, including links to the document templates, and information on where and how to submit your documents securely.
+Once you are on the EGRIP manning plan, you will receive information about the medical procedure, including links to the document templates.
+You will soon receive a personal e-mail from EastGRIP Medical (firstname.lastname@example.org) with information on where and how to submit your documents securely.
 The participant will receive a unique ID in order to follow status on the approval procedure.

-If you have not received this e-mail (please check your inbox and spam filter) by the end of March 2019, please contact email@example.com.
+If you have not received this e-mail (please check your inbox and spam filter) by the start of March 2024, please contact Iben Koldtoft.

 It is the field participant’s own responsibility to make sure that the Medical Questionnaire and Examination including all test results papers, dental declaration and Liability Waiver are uploaded.